7.6.56 No Service residence available

 Non-example: The member purchased a suitable home but then delayed asking the approved service provider for a removal.
 When the member did ask for a removal, the removalist was booked for three weeks in advance and so the removal could not occur within the seven days after settlement.
 The member would exceed the limit under paragraph 2.b. for reasons within their own control.

-7.6.59 Dependants not at the Service residence
+7.6.59 Resident family or recognised other persons not at the Service residence

 7.6.60 Member dies

 Note: Defence Housing Australia must notify the occupants of a Service residence in writing 28 days before they must leave the Service residence.

 7.6.61 Member keeps a Service residence at a losing location

 Example for Item 1: The member is staying in temporary accommodation while they wait for a suitable Service residence or rented home at the new housing benefit location.

 7.6.62 Rejecting a Service residence – effect on temporary accommodation allowance